 Ear, Nose, and Throat (ENT) Related Bad Breath

-In the ear, nose & throat (ENT) related bad breath, which we encounter more rarely, bacteria deposits are not in the mouth, but around the mouth.
-These odors mostly originate from areas such as the nasal cavity, sinuses, tonsils, pharynx due to rhinitis, sinusitis, tonsillitis, and other reasons.
-But it is the back of the tongue that smells like mouth odors originating from the mouth.
+In the ear, nose, and throat (ENT) related bad breath, which we rarely encounter, bacteria deposits are not in the mouth, but around the mouth.
+These odors mostly originate from areas such as the nasal cavity, sinuses, tonsils, and pharynx due to rhinitis, sinusitis, tonsillitis, and other reasons.
+But the back of the tongue smells like mouth odors originating from the mouth.

 Ear, Nose & Throat Infections

 Bad breath originating from ear-nose-throat can occur even in people who do not have problems such as rotten teeth and gum disease, brush their teeth at least twice a day, and have a clean mouth.
-Especially if the poorly ventilated nasal cavity and sinuses become infected with bacteria, these bacteria come from there and settle on the back of the tongue and cause a bad odor.
-This is the reason for most of the bad breath in children.
+Especially if the poorly ventilated nasal cavity and sinuses become infected with bacteria, these bacteria come from there.
+Then they settle on the back of the tongue and cause a bad odor.
+This is the reason for most children’s bad breath.
 It is also the most common cause of strong-smelling bad breath.

 Nasal Dryness, Congestion, and Septal Defects